Finally, a Vegan Thai Green Curry from scratch that takes only an hour to make! Hello meatless Monday!

-- Mix together the golden mountain sauce, soy sauce and 2 TB coconut sugar in a small bowl
+- Mix together the golden mountain sauce, soy sauce and 2 tablespoons coconut sugar in a small bowl

-- In an enameled cast iron dutch oven, heat about a tablespoon of oil over medium heat.
+- In a dutch oven, heat a tablespoon of oil over medium heat.

-- Once hot, add in tofu and 1 tsp of golden mountain sauce and toss gently.
+- Once hot, add in tofu and 1 teaspoon of golden mountain sauce and toss gently.

 - Sear tofu on each side until browned and then remove and set aside.

-- Add more oil if necessary, another tsp of golden mountain sauce and sweet potatoes and toss.
+- Add more oil if necessary, another teaspoon of golden mountain sauce and sweet potatoes and toss.